 We also contribute to the costs of some organisations working to care for the historic environment, boosting the impact of their work and helping to get more people involved in it.

-Last year we spent £19.40 million across our grant schemes.
-The grant offers varied in amount depending on the level of financial commitment required for each project.
+The grant offers vary in amount depending on the level of financial commitment required for each project.
 These projects can take from a few months to several years to complete.

 Who receives funding